GeoffOminde/GeoffOminde/README.md

 -  Interests: AI Applications, Data Consulting, Customer Experience, and Automation
 -  I’m a PromptBI Certified Data Analyst skilled in using AI to solve real business problems, from revenue forecasting to churn prediction.

-I don’t just analyze data, I understand the business logic behind it.
-Using PromptBI, I simulate real-world company environments (like retail, logistics, or finance), identify insights that drive growth, and communicate them to decision-makers.

-My expertise lies in AI-human collaboration, helping businesses make data-backed decisions faster and more accurately.

 ---